ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ::: {.notes}

+Hybrid clouds are like a mix of home and office.
+You rent some infrastructure from a cloud provider.
+You run some infrastructure on your own.

-Real-world: "Hybrid is like home + office; multi-cloud is mixing AWS and Google for the best of both."
+Multi-cloud is mixing AWS and Google for the best of both.
+Some things might be cheaper or faster at one place.
+Or you want redundancy so that when one thing goes down the other will continue to work.

 :::

 ---

-### Major cloud vendors
+## Major cloud vendors

 - Amazon Web Services (AWS)
 - Microsoft Azure